renankrz/galaxy-raiders-api/README.md

 > guarantees that.
 Therefore, commands below can use the `gradle` CLI directly.

-Please also install [pre-commit][5] in your development environment to automatically format code and to detect bed smells before making new commits.
+Please also install [pre-commit][5] in your development environment to automatically format code and to detect bad smells before making new commits.
 By default, this integration also uses [docker][4].

 ## Linting